Your No.1 Choice For Parish Notice Boards in Merthyr Tydfil

 About Merthyr Tydfil

-Merthyr Tydfil (;Welsh: Merthyr Tudful [ˈmɛrθɪr ˈtɪdvɪl]) is the main town in Merthyr Tydfil County Borough, administered by Merthyr Tydfil County Borough Council.
-It is about 23 miles (37 km) north of Cardiff, Wales.
-Often called just Merthyr, it is said to be named after Tydfil, daughter of King Brychan of Brycheiniog, who according to legend was slain at Merthyr by pagans about 480 CE.Merthyr generally means “martyr” in forward looking Welsh, but here closer to the Latin martyrium: a place of love built higher than a martyr’s relics.
+Merthyr Tydfil (;Welsh: Merthyr Tudful pronounced [ˈmɛrθɪr ˈtɪdvɪl] (listen)) is the main town in Merthyr Tydfil County Borough, Wales, administered by Merthyr Tydfil County Borough Council.
+It is very nearly 23 miles (37 km) north of Cardiff.
+Often called just Merthyr, it is said to be named after Tydfil, daughter of King Brychan of Brycheiniog, who according to legend was slain at Merthyr by pagans nearly 480 CE.Merthyr generally means “martyr” in advanced Welsh, but here closer to the Latin martyrium: a place of love built higher than a martyr’s relics.
 Similar place names in south Wales are Merthyr Cynog, Merthyr Dyfan and Merthyr Mawr.